Boeing wins 100-plane order from India’s SpiceJet

 In addition, the companies’ announcement cited SpiceJet’s current order for 42 MAXs, and 13 additional 737 Maxs that Boeing previously attributed to an unidentified customer.

-All those together amount to “a commitment for up to 205 airplanes,” according to the press release.
+All those together amount to “a commitment for up to 205 airplanes,” according to the news release.

 SpiceJet currently operates a fleet of 32 Boeing 737 jets.